jonesandjay123/Amazon-Food-Reviews-poc/README.md

 ## Troubleshooting

 1. **Database file does not exist**:
-   - Run `./scripts/download_data.sh` to ensure data has been downloaded and converted
+   - Make sure you've downloaded the CSV file and placed it in the data/ folder
+   - Run `python scripts/csv_to_sqlite.py` to convert the CSV to SQLite
    - Confirm that the `data/bbc_news.sqlite` file exists

 2. **Natural language query functionality is unavailable**: